pollicipes/BGI-Hi-C-Computational-Analysis/README.md

 If you install the Jupyter Notebook bash kernel (more info http://slhogle.github.io/2017/bash_jupyter_notebook/) you can directly run the commands in-situ in the notebook.
 Alternatively, you can run bash within the Jupyter Notebook default Python kernel if you add the characters: `%%bash` to the beggining of the each execution cell, so that the interpreter knows that it should use bash, and not Python, as the interpreter to use.

+### **NOTE** regarding supplementary figures S2 and S3 on the paper:
+Once the mapping is done, check your working directory for the QC plots of the HiC digestion and histograms of the fragment size distribution.
+These two kinds of plots are generated always by TADbit as default after the mapping process.

+### **NOTE** regarding tables 1 and 2 in the paper:
+You can get the numbers for the statistics we use if you run the `tadbit describe` command.
+It will display a record of everything that has been run on that folder.
+Also, it shows some statistics regarding mapping, filters and others.

+*TABLE 1:*

+Check above **section 1.3** for the `tadbit describe` command on how to get the stats for the numbers in table 1.
+Data for the fields in the table named `% Digested sites (out of 100K reads)` and `% Reads with ligation site (out of 100K reads)` was obtained from the QC plot we obtain after the mapping (*See section 1.4 above*).

+*TABLE 2:*

+Data from this table was directly imported from the filters section after running the the `tadbit describe` command.
+Check above **section 1.3** on how to run it and get the stats for the filters you see in table 2.

 #### References: